 Political Action Committees

-Founded in 1966, ACRE was organized to support only federal candidates – those in Congress now and running for Congress – who will speak for and protect the interests of electric cooperatives and their member-owners.
-ACRE is bipartisan and its contributions are based on a candidate’s record of support for rural electrification, not on his/her political affiliation.
-The process by which candidates are chosen to receive support from ACRE is rigorous, requiring the approval of state ACRE committees, NRECA’s ACRE staff and electric co-op state association CEOs.
+Founded in 1966, the national PAC was organized to support only federal candidates – those in Congress now and running for Congress – who will speak for and protect the interests of electric cooperatives and their member-owners.
+The PAC is bipartisan and its contributions are based on a candidate’s record of support for rural electrification, not on his/her political affiliation.
+The process by which candidates are chosen to receive support is rigorous, requiring the approval of state PAC committees, NRECA’s PAC staff and electric co-op state association CEOs.

 The PAC is comprised of more than 34,000 individual contributions from electric cooperative directors, managers, employees, and consumers nationwide.
-The average contribution to ACRE is $44 per year, making it a true grassroots program made up of activists who understand that political involvement is a necessary ingredient for success in the political process.
-Half of the contributions to ACRE are returned to the statewide associations for use in state elections.
+America's Electric Cooperatives PAC is a true grassroots program made up of activists who understand that political involvement is a necessary ingredient for success in the political process.
+Half of the contributions to this PAC are returned to the statewide associations for use in state elections.

-While ACRE supports candidates for the United States House and Senate, it does not contribute to presidential campaigns.
-ACRE also has a subdivision that involves co-op member-owners called ACRE Co-op Owners for Political Action.
+While our national PAC supports candidates for the United States House and Senate, it does not contribute to presidential campaigns.

 Iowa Friends of Rural Electrification (FORE)